anithebest123/Hotel-Management-project/README.md

 # Hotel-Management-OOP-Project

-This is a Hotel Management tool which can be used to manage activites like storing customer details, booking rooms of four different types, ordering food for particular rooms, unbooking rooms and showing the bill.
-It can also be used to see different room features and room availibility.
-It is a menu driven program and it runs until the user exits.
-File handling has been used to store the current status of the hotel(customer details, booked rooms, food ordered) in a file once the program exits so that when we restart the program, the old details are not lost.
-The program reads the file when it restarts to know the previous status of the hotel.
-Writing of file has been done in a separate thread as it can be done parallely.
-User defined exception is thrown if the user tries to book an already allotted room.
-Exception handling is properly done to deal with any kind of unexpected exception.
+This is a Hotel Management Tool built using Object-Oriented Programming (OOP) principles in Java.
+It provides a complete menu-driven system to manage various hotel operations, ensuring a smooth and efficient workflow.

+The tool supports:

+📋 Customer Management – Store and retrieve customer details

+🛏️ Room Booking – Book rooms of four different types with availability check

+🍽️ Food Ordering – Order food for specific rooms

+🚪 Unbooking – Release rooms when customers check out

+💵 Billing System – Generate and display detailed bills

+🔍 Room Information – View features and availability of different room types

+✨ Key Highlights

+🖥️ Menu-Driven Program – Runs continuously until the user exits

+💾 File Handling with Persistence –

+Stores the current hotel status (customer details, room bookings, food orders) into a file at exit

+Reads back the saved state when the program restarts, ensuring no data loss

+⚡ Multithreading – File writing is handled in a separate thread, allowing parallel execution

+🚫 User-Defined Exception – Raised if a user tries to book an already allocated room

+🛡️ Robust Exception Handling – Manages unexpected runtime errors gracefully

-##### Topics Covered-
+📚 Topics Covered

-Classes and Objects, Inheritance, File Handling with Objects, ArrayList, implementing Interface, User defined exception and Exception handling.
+This project is an excellent demonstration of Java OOP and advanced concepts:

+✅ Classes and Objects

+✅ Inheritance

+✅ Interfaces

+✅ File Handling with Objects

+✅ ArrayList for dynamic storage

+✅ User-defined Exceptions

+✅ Exception Handling

+✅ Multithreading (for file writing)